nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 6. The application achieves at least 85% test coverage.
 7. The user should not require an internet connection to use the application.
 8. The user should not experience sluggish operations when using the application.
-9. The user guide should be well-documentated and user friendly such that a new user can use the application efficiently.
+9. The user guide should be well-documentated and user-friendly such that a new user can use the application efficiently.

 *{More to be added}*